 What we make that isn’t for ourselves and our family is offered for sale at the Hebridean Woolshed – a small shop that stands within the walled garden, just by the South Gate.
 There, in addition to the yarns, garments and accessories, there’s a range of patterns and kits for our own designs.

-Everything in the Hebridean Woolshed is made by us and embodies the values that guide all our work : homely, skilled, hand-made, inspired, intuitive, high quality, intuitive, local, sustainable, high quality, unique.
-And personal : something bought at the Hebridean Woolshed is bought from us – Jonathan or Denise, or both – in person.
+Everything in the Hebridean Woolshed is made by us and embodies the values that guide all our work : homely, skilled, hand-made, inspired, intuitive, high quality, local, sustainable.
+Oh, and personal : something bought at the Hebridean Woolshed is bought from us – Jonathan or Denise, or both – in person.

 The Hebridean Woolshed‘s garden shop is open Monday to Sunday, 10am to 5pm, April to September.
 As there’s just the two of us, and as turnarounds for our two holiday lets can be any day of the week, we may be closed for a few hours during the day … or, very occasionally, to take some time off!
 If you’re planning a special visit, contact us the day before to check whether we’ll be open.

 Some of what we sell in the ‘garden shop’ – millspun yarns, kits, and most of our Hand-Made Tale offers – are also available in our on-line shop.